-TPM2B\PRIVATE\KEY\RSA is permitted to be larger for fixedTPM keys. the TPM2B\PRIVATE structure in TPM2\Create() and TPM2\Load() may contain five CRT primes (instead of one).
+TPM2B\PRIVATE\KEY\RSA is permitted to be larger for fixedTPM keys.
+The TPM2B\PRIVATE structure in TPM2\Create() and TPM2\Load() may contain five CRT primes (instead of one).

-Assign TPM\CC\CertifyX509 command code, x509Sign attribute, TPMA\X509\KEY\USAGE, Add TPM2\CertifyX509 description, parameters, and actions.
+Assigned TPM\CC\CertifyX509 command code, x509Sign attribute, TPMA\X509\KEY\USAGE, Added TPM2\CertifyX509() description, parameters, and actions.

-Define NV digest attestation structure, TPMS\NV\DIGEST\CERTIFY\INFO, and added certifying an NV digest to TPM2\NV\Certify.
+Defined NV digest attestation structure, TPMS\NV\DIGEST\CERTIFY\INFO, and added certifying an NV digest to TPM2\NV\Certify.

-Clarify that label in KDFa is an octet stream and the conditions for the KDFa zero byte.
+Clarified that label in KDFa is an octet stream and the conditions for the KDFa zero byte.

-Clarify the required size of an object sensitive area seedValue for TPM generated and imported objects.
+Clarified that the required size of an object sensitive area seedValue for TPM generated and imported objects.

-Clarify that the L parameter in OAEP is a byte stream with the last byte zero, not a null terminated string.
+Clarified that the L parameter in OAEP is a byte stream with the last byte zero, not a null terminated string.

-Add an Annex with a Library Profile Guide.
+Added an Annex with a Library Profile Guide.

-Clarify that TPM\PT\NV\BUFFER\MAX applies to NV extend or NV certify.
+Clarified that TPM\PT\NV\BUFFER\MAX applies to NV extend or NV certify.